 Ingredient Notes and Swaps

 - Posole: Frozen posole is preferred because it doesn’t have to be soaked ahead of time.
 Simply thaw and add it to the posole.
-You can use dried posole, found on the Mexican food aisle at the grocery store, but plan ahead to soak the dried posole overnight.
+You can use dried posole, found on the Mexican food aisle at the grocery store, but plan ahead to soak it overnight.

-- Hominy: Can I use canned hominy for posole?
+- Hominy: Can I use canned hominy?
 Yes, Purchase one 25 ounce can of hominy, drained, for this recipe.
 Do I drain hominy for pozole?
 Yes.
 Drain and rinse please.

 - Chile Peppers: If you don’t have fresh chile peppers, use 2 4-ounce cans of roasted chopped Hatch Chile peppers found on the Mexican food aisle of your local market.
 Or roast 3 – 4 large poblano peppers, remove skins and seed pods and chop.